Tsangares/iotaworkshop/README.md

  - <a href="https://github.com/Tsangares/rc522" target="_blank">rc522</a>: An RFID sensor utility used to confirm and verify RFID tags for the rc522 sensor.

 # Images of POC
+Here is a video demonstation of the IOTA Workshop chasis: https://youtu.be/LRsAu9jn_a0

 ![The Chassis](https://i.imgur.com/cgAl9GN.jpg)